-The assessment of the Pleasantville School District's Mentoring Plan in accordance with 2014 New Jersey Teacher Mentoring Regulations has identified the following district mentoring needs:
+The assessment of the Pleasantville School District's Mentoring Plan in accordance with the 2014 New Jersey Teacher Mentoring Regulations has identified the following district mentoring needs:

-- Mentees need more assistance with effective lesson planning - Mentees need further assistance with effective classroom strategies that incorporate principles of differentiated instruction. - Mentees need further assistance with behavior management practice - Mentees need more assistance with inclusion practices - Mentees need additional guidance with time and stress management - Substitutes are needed to free mentors/mentees to model and observe lessons - Mentors/mentees need more assistance with maximizing use of technology resources - Mentees need training in Danielson Teacher Evaluation Tool, including self-assessment. - Mentees need assistance with the development of Student Growth Objectives, data analysis and interpretation. - Mentees need assistance in accessing IEPs through IEP Direct in order to modify and differentiate instruction as needed. - Mentees need support in the interpretation and application of Common Core State Standards and New Jersey Core Curriculum Content Standards
+- Mentees need more assistance with effective lesson planning. - Mentees need further assistance with effective classroom strategies that incorporate principles of differentiated instruction. - Mentees need further assistance with behavior management practice. - Mentees need more assistance with inclusion practices. - Mentees need additional guidance with time and stress management. - Substitutes are needed to free mentors/mentees to model and observe lessons. - Mentors/mentees need more assistance in maximizing the use of technology resources. - Mentees need training in Danielson Teacher Evaluation Tool, including selfassessment. - Mentees need assistance with the development of Student Growth Objectives, data analysis, and interpretation. - Mentees need assistance in accessing IEPs through IEP Direct to modify and differentiate instruction as needed. - Mentees need support in interpreting and applying Common Core State Standards and New Jersey Core Curriculum Content Standards.